WCSim/WCSim/README.md

 More detailed information about the simulation is available in `doc/DetectorDocumentation.pdf`

+doxygen documentation can be built by running
+`cd $WCSIMDIR/doc && make`

 ## Build Instructions

 As of the Hyper-Kamiokande hybrid configuration, the following prerequsite software is required
 * A `-std=c++0x` or `-std=c++11` compatible compiler. e.g. gcc 4.8.5
 * ROOT v5r34p36 or v5r34p38 (all v5r34 probably works).
-ROOT v6 does not work so far.
+ROOT v6 also works (6.20/04 has been tested)
 * GEANT 4.10.03p3 (or later)
   * All of the G4 data files are also required to be installed, include hadron xsec, etc.
 * cmake3 (and ROOT & GEANT4 compiled with cmake)